 So, no matter if you run from it or even dread it, if you don’t revamp your website, you will be left behind in the race to provide the visitors with a good experience.
 Depending on your niche and your business, things will vary widely from the website visitor’s perspective.
 All websites are the same in Google’s algorithm’s eyes, and they are keen to push down old websites, which sport irrelevant content, and/or are unappealing.

-Let’s begin with the main components of a website, and why you may need to revamp them.
+So, without wasting much time let’s begin with the main components of a website, and why you may need to revamp them.

 1. Front end (visual revamp)